fyngyrz/aa_macro/README.md

 Consider: have you seen much markdown actually displayed as text?
-Personally, I don't see that characteristic as valuable in and of itself -- the valuable characteristic is that it is *readable*, which is not the same thing at all as "looks like unmarked text."
+Personally, I don't see that characteristic as valuable in and of itself -- by far, based on how it is used, the more valuable characteristic is that it is *readable*, which is not the same thing at all as "looks like unmarked text."
 You can approach <tt>macro()</tt> the same way, aiming at the same types of markup, and it'll be perfectly readable -- it just won't look like it is